 margin-left:5px;

-Other properties include auto, which will attempt to fill the space between an element and its parent, inherit, which will inherit the rule from the parent element, and initial, which will set it to the initial property of the element tag name.
+, which will inherit the rule from the parent element, and initial, which will set it to the initial

-The display property determines the horizontal space of each element.
-Elements with display: block; will take up the entire width of the page, their own “block”.
+will take up the entire width of the page, their own “block”.
 Block elements can be assigned box model properties.
 Inline elements can not.
-Elements that default to block display include h1-h6, div, ul, li, p and others.
-Default inline elements include span, em, strong and a.
+Elements that default to block display include h1-h6, div, ul, li, p

 Block display.